 The Multiprocessor Resource Sharing Protocol (MrsP) is a generalization of the priority ceiling protocol to clustered scheduling [BW13].
 One of the design goals of MrsP is to enable an effective schedulability analysis using the sporadic task model.
 Each mutex using the MrsP has a ceiling priority for each scheduler instance.
 The priority of the mutex owner is immediately raised to the ceiling priority of the mutex defined for its home scheduler instance.
 In case the thread owning the mutex releases the mutex, then the normal priority of the thread is restored.
-Threads that wait for mutex ownership are not blocked with respect to the scheduler instances in case of a preemption of the mutex owner.
+Threads that wait for mutex ownership are not blocked with respect to the scheduler and instead perform a busy wait.
+The MrsP uses temporary thread migrations to foreign scheduler instances in case of a preemption of the mutex owner.
 This locking protocol is available since RTEMS 4.11.
 It was re-implemented in RTEMS 5.1 to overcome some shortcomings of the original implementation [CBHM15].